jkurtb/Suicide_squad/README.md

 ### Happiness Index Across the Globe

-Click the image to be directed to an html file for more interactive visualization:
+Click below image to be directed to the html file for download and to view an interactive visualization:

 <div align="center">